murtazashabbir53/murtazashabbir53/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on *Python and Android Projects*
 - 🌱 I’m currently learning everything as much as I can..😉

 - 🤔 Finally I am serious with respect to programming..!